Essay nine: Chrome in leather manufacture, part ii

 The detection of Cr(VI)

-It is the objective of leather manufacturers to protect consumers from Cr(VI) exposure by producing leathers free of Cr(VI).
-However, there is no test method available today to accurately detect Cr(VI) in leather.
+It is the objective of leather manufacturers to protect consumers from Cr(VI) exposure by producing leathers that are free of Cr(VI).
 Every detection method proposed so far applies to extracts from a sample of leather.

 Moreover, these conditions of extraction do not reflect the conditions of consumer exposure.
 Conditions that would better simulate consumer exposure would be an extraction with an artificial sweat solution of pH 5.5.
 Under these conditions an oxidation within the extract is much less likely but, if traces of a reducing chemical are present, a reduction of Cr(VI) cannot be excluded.